AnastasiaBaker/hyperskill-ascii-text-signature/README.md

 # hyperskill-ascii-text-signature
-There is my program for the ASCII Text Signature project from Hyperskill.
+There is my program for the ASCII Text Signature project from JetBrains Academy.